SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 !!! note "Development on SAP BTP, ABAP environment"
     As you may know, the development in the SAP BTP, ABAP environment is done within [software component](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/58480f43e0b64de782196922bc5f1ca0.html).
 A software component is self-contained, and a reduced set of [objects and features of the ABAP programming language](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/c99ba0d28a1a4747b8f47eda06c6b4f1.html) can be used.
     The software component and development objects must be created in a namespace, so that clashes between software of different vendors and SAP are avoided.
 Therefore, a namespace must be reserved before the development can start.
 [SAP note 105132](https://launchpad.support.sap.com/#/notes/105132) describes the namespace reservation process.
-The namespace must be reserved for the same customer number under which the “SAP CP ABAP ENVIRONMENT” tenants are licensed.
+The namespace must be reserved for the same customer number under which the “SAP BTP, ABAP ENVIRONMENT” tenants are licensed.

 ### Software Component Version